awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.rst

 Install the newer version of the |TWP| by running the MSI package you downloaded.

+After installation, run :code:`Import-Module AWSPowerShell` to load the AWS Tools for PowerShell cmdlets into your PowerShell session, or run the custom AWS Tools for PowerShell console from your :guilabel:`Start` menu.

 Update the Tools for PowerShell Core
 ------------------------------------